Website Manager

 Roster and Lineup Overview

-Roster size will differ between the division but may be smaller to promote maximum infield development.
+Roster size will differ between the division but may be smaller to promote maximum

 Games may be started with as few as 8 players.